Parnassia palustris

 Parnassia palustris, the marsh grass of Parnassus, northern grass-of-Parnassus, or just grass-of-Parnassus, and bog star, is a flowering plant in the staff-vine family Celastraceae.

 It is the county flower of Cumberland in England, and appears on its flag.

 The name comes from ancient Greece: evidently the cattle on Mount Parnassus appreciated the plant; hence it was an "honorary grass".
 The specific epithet palustris is Latin for "of the marsh" and indicates its common habitat.
-It was described by the Greek physician Dioscorides, growing up a mountain in 1st century A.D.
+It was described by the Greek physician Dioscorides, growing up a mountain in 1st century AD.

 Description

 This perennial plant is not a grass, nor does it look like one, but grows from a short underground stem.
-It has long stemmed heart-shaped leaves, which are 4-12 in (10–30 cm) long.
+It has long stemmed heart-shaped leaves, which are 4–12 in (10–30 cm) long.
 In the centre of the leaf, is the flowering stem.
 The stem holds a solitary white flower, blooming between July and October.
 The flower has 5 stamens around the centre.
 The flower produces a honey-like scent to attract pollinators.

 Range and distribution

 Parnassia palustris is native to northern temperate parts of Eurasia where it is found in wet moorlands and marshes.
-It is extinct from Algeria.
+It is now extinct in Algeria.

 Uses

 It was once used in herbal medicines, to treat disorders of the liver.
 An infusion of the leaves, (similar to a tea) was also used to treat indigestion.
 When added to wine or water, the leaves are claimed to dissolve kidney stones.
+It is also seen in the Cumberland flag, which is a historic English county and is within County Cumbria.